PhillipSawyers/quizgame/README.md

 _Responsive Testing_

-I used Google Chrome's Development tools to constantly test each change that I made to my website and to ensure that it appeared in the desired way on different screen sizes.
+I used Google Chrome's Development tools to constantly test each change that I made to my project and to ensure that it appeared in the desired way on different screen sizes.
 I also tested my website on different screen sizes (mobile and desktop) to ensure it appeared in the desired way on different devices.

 **Challenges and Problems**

-I had and issue with my background image being responsive using different devices, I solved this problem using media query which allowed me to set adjustments to image based on the device it was displayed on

-**HTML and CSS Validation**
+**HTML, CSS and JAVASCRIPT Validation**

 I used the W3C HTML Validator tool to validate my HTML code.
 I used the W3C CSS Validator tool to validate my CSS code.
+I used Esprima Syntax Validator to validate my JAVASCRIPT code.

 ## **Deployment**